shawnbrown/datatest/docs/getting_started.rst

 Getting Started
 ***************

-:mod:`datatest` is designed to work, primarily, with tabular data stored in spreadsheet files or database tables but it's also possible to create custom data sources for other data formats.
+:mod:`datatest` is designed to work with tabular data stored in spreadsheet files or database tables but it's also possible to create custom data sources for other formats.
 To use datatest effectively, users should be familiar with Python's standard `unittest <http://docs.python.org/library/unittest.html>`_ package and the data they want to audit.